Days Payable Outstanding (DPO): Formula, Meaning, Benchmarks

 AP Automationworking capitalcash conversion cyclesupplier payment termsDPO formula

 Days payable outstanding is the average number of days your company takes to pay suppliers after recording a payable.
 In plain terms, it shows how long cash stays in the business before accounts payable is settled.
-If you are asking what is DPO, that is the core answer: it is a payment-timing metric that helps finance teams understand how quickly or slowly supplier obligations are being paid.
+In short, DPO is a payment-timing metric that helps finance teams understand how quickly or slowly supplier obligations are being paid.

 The most common days payable outstanding formula is: